Authorization Criteria for Cementitious Materials for use in Concrete List

 • An SDS for each material supplied

 • The SDS will be evaluated by the Department's Office of Health and Safety.
-Changes will be required if the SDS does not meet the Department's criteria.

-• Six months of prior mill certifications showing Section 90 and applicable ASTM specification compliance for each material in request.
-Refer to Cementitious Material Requirements above.
-(If six months of prior mill certifications are not available by the submission date, the product can be conditionally approved on the AML if it fulfills all other requirements.
+• Refer to Cementitious Material Requirements above.
+If six months of prior mill certifications are not available by the submission date, the product can be conditionally approved on the AML if it fulfills all other requirements.
 Once six full months of fully compliant mill certifications are received by the AML administration group, the conditional status can be removed.
-Conditional approval can be terminated if mill certifications are not received on time or any of the data does not meet Caltrans Standard Specifications.)
+Conditional approval can be terminated if mill certifications are not received on time or any of the data does not meet Caltrans Standard Specifications.

-• Cementitious material samples
+• Cementitious material samples (to be sent only after approval of SDS)

-Sample each cementitious material product from production line or storage facility for initial testing in the same manner that you sample for quality control.
-Split cementitious material product into two samples [supplier's sample and Caltrans' sample].
+• Sample each cementitious material product from production line or storage facility for initial testing in the same manner that you sample for quality control.
+Split cementitious material product into two samples (supplier's sample and Caltrans' sample).
 Supplier's split of the sample should be tested by the supplier's laboratory.
 Caltrans' split of the sample should be sent to the following address:

 Transportation Laboratory